 Physical Separation/ Filtration Systems Ballast Water Treatments

-The following equipment are mainly used for ballast water filtration:
+The following equipment is mainly used for ballast water filtration:

-Hydrocyclone: Hydrocyclone is an effective equipment for separating suspended solids from the ballast water.
-High velocity centrifugal force is used to rotate the water to separate solids.
-As hydrocyclone doesn’t have a moving part, it is easy to install, operate and maintain on board ships.
+Hydrocyclone: Hydrocyclone is effective equipment for separating suspended solids from ballast water.
+High-velocity centrifugal force is used to rotate the water to separate solids.
+As hydrocyclone doesn’t have a moving part, it is easy to install, operate and maintain onboard ships.

 Note: It has been found that as the operation of hydrocyclone heavily depends on the mass and density of the particle, they are not successful in removing smaller organisms from the ballast water.